rynangeles/ng-gridify/README.md

 Gridify Directive
 ====

-#### Simple griding directive that accepts dymanic or static array content the renders in grid with responsiveness.
+#### Simple griding directive that accepts dymanic or static array content that renders in grid with responsiveness.

 ###### Attributes: